Event Director Program

 Email Katie Bean firstname.lastname@example.org or call 610-409-3562 to set up an appointment.

-Want to become a Certified Event Director??
+Want to be a Certified Event Directors?

 Event Directors are trained student leaders who are allowed to host events with alcohol on campus.
 Their role is a critical one as they are trained on leadership and liability and serve their community by ensuring everyone is healthy and safe and having a good time.
 We could not allow events with alcohol to take place on campus without Certified Event Directors - so thank you for your service!